chrisjackson-pellicle/PAV/README.md

 - Supports both single and multi-sequence FASTA files per sample
 - For multi-sequence FASTA files, each sequence is processed separately with Chloë
 - Performs initial annotation on original sequences
-- Linearizes genomes upstream of a specified gene (default: psbA), unless sample is recorded as `linear` in metadata.
-If the gene is not found in the sequence, no linearisation occurs
+- Linearizes genomes upstream of specified gene(s) (default: psbA), unless sample is recorded as `linear` in metadata.
+Multiple genes can be specified and will be tried in order until one is found.
+If no specified genes are found in the sequence, no linearisation occurs
 - Re-annotates linearized sequences

 #### 2. Reference Validation